 One of the most unique ways of getting around Victoria is in a pedicab.
 These human-powered bikes can hold up to four passengers.
 Many of the operators cater to the cruise ship passengers with pick up right at the terminal.

 Book tours up to 5 ½ hours in length, sit back and enjoy your attentive, professional driver who will take you on a journey you won’t forget.
 Wind through historic James Bay past Victoria landmarks and into the Inner Harbour.
 Maybe even stop for a brew and some grub.

-These tours fill up quickly, book yours today.
+These tours fill up quickly so book early.

 Whether you take a short cruise down the scenic Gorge Waterway or as a water taxi from Fisherman’s Wharf to Spinnakers or any of the 14 convenient locations, harbour ferries are an integral part of our transportation network.

 Harbour ferries/water taxis are an expedient way of getting around Victoria to visit multiple attractions, restaurants and landmarks in a short period of time.
 Fares are based on the length of your travel and which stop you hop off at.

 On Sunday mornings at 10:45 from May through September, the Inner Harbour is the place to be for the delightful (and free) Harbour Ferry Ballet.
 You don’t want to miss this!